addiebarron/bananacamp/README.md

 _— Joanna Newsom_

 This browser extension adds an extra element into the Spotify Web UI which links to the artist's Bandcamp page, if one is found.
-Only artist and album pages are affected.
+Only artist pages are affected right now.
 The extension is available for Firefox and Chrome.

 ![Artist page](media/artist.png)